 Your profile photo on LinkedIn is significant.
 Did you know that profiles with photos attract 50-70 percent more inquiries than profiles without pictures?
-With the “new look” LinkedIn, the thumbnail photo is smaller, so be sure to choose your photo carefully.
+On LinkedIn, the thumbnail photo is small, so be sure to choose your photo carefully.

 Here are some useful tips: